 I also spent a year volunteering for the Prison Puppy Program for NEADS/Dogs for Deaf and Disabled Americans.
 Each weekend I would socialize and train the puppies that lived with inmates at a prison during the week.
 After about a year the puppies were placed with a deaf or disabled person.

-Currently, I run my classes at my new Training Center in Norwell and I am a Co Training Director and board member of the New England Dog Training Club in Cambridge, MA.
+I teach my classes and Puppy Day Training at my own studio in Jackson Square, Weymouth.
+I am also the Training Director and board member of the New England Dog Training Club in Cambridge, MA.
 I am a Certified Professional Dog Trainer by the Certification Council of Pet Dog Trainers.
 In addition, I am a Canine Good Citizen Evaluator from the American Kennel Club, a member of the APDT, Association of Pet Dog Trainers, The International Association of Animal Behavioral Consultants and the National Association of Canine Scent Work.
 I attend many seminars and workshops throughout the year to earn Continuing Education Credits.
 I compete in the sport of Nosework with my dog, Sammy.

 Recent seminars include those by Aggression Dogs Seminar with Michael Shikashio, workshops and lectures by Dr. Ian Dunbar, Dr. Nicholas Dodman, Suzanne Clothier, Dr. Susan Friedman, Sue Sternberg.
 I recently earned the opportunity to join an exclusive group of trainers to be among the first to train wolves, coyotes, foxes and bison at Wolf Park, a Wolf Sanctuary in Indiana.